DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 Steps to be completed:
 1. Download the switch configuration that matches your configuration and the **DWS_Wizard.js** file.
+**NOTE: You do not need to download any other macro files.
+These are automatically loaded by the setup process.**
 2. Physically wire the rooms according the wiring diagram that matches your configuration.
 3. Format a USB Key to have 4G Partition with FAT32.
 4. Load the ciscortr.cfg file for your respective switch into the base directory of the USB Key. **Do NOT rename this file or put it into subfolders.**